 HOA dues are based on the association’s annual budget.
-In order to meet the annual budget an HOA can increase the amount of dues, but the increase must be approved by the board of directors.
+In order to meet the annual budget, an HOA can increase the costs of dues, but the increase must be approved by the board of directors.
 In some instances, the HOA may ask for a special assessment to help build the reserve fund in order to meet the unexpected or more costly repairs.

 Questions Future Home Buyers Should Ask Before Buying in an HOA

 Before buying a home in a neighborhood in an HOA, homebuyers should always ask questions and familiarize themselves with the expectations of the HOA to make sure it is something that they want to be a part of.

 Some questions that home buyers should ask before purchase include:

 - What are dues?
 Don’t be afraid to see what those HOA fees are going towards!